fako/writing/main/plot1.md

 Moko only stops when his crew catches up with them.

-A Chance to Catch the Savage King
+A Chance to Catch the Zombie King
 ---------------------------------

 Moko is embarresed for his behaviour.
 How could he let his emotions go like that?